Datona-Labs/datona/README.md

 }
 ```

-The request contains the url of the requester's server so datona-lib knows where to send the response.
+The request contains the url of the Requester's server so datona-lib knows where to send the response.

-Behind the scenes the requester's server received the Smart Data Access Response, checked that the correct contract was deployed on the blockchain (retrieved it's runtime bytecode from the blockchain and compared it's hash to the one in the original Smart Data Access Request) and checked that the transaction signatory was the owner of the contract.
+Behind the scenes the Requester's server received the Smart Data Access Response, checked that the correct contract was deployed on the blockchain (retrieved it's runtime bytecode from the blockchain and compared it's hash to the one in the original Smart Data Access Request) and checked that the transaction signatory was the owner of the contract.
 It then recorded the contract address and vault address & url as a new customer.

 ### 5. As the Requester, retrieve the data from the vault